makerdao/sherlock-contest/README.md

 * Inefficiencies due to configurations or oracle frequencies/pricing are out of scope.
 * Slow/Unavoidable delay of withdrawing/redeeming the protocol funds in case of an emergency is known.
 * Possible sandwich attacks and MEV extraction scenarios are known issues.
 Maker's risk unit is assumed to be setting parameters while having these in mind.
+* The dss-flappers (SBE) solution assumes losing several percentages of funds **by design** during the Uniswap interactions due to slippage, MEV, sudden market movements, sandwich attacks, oracles imprecision and update resolution, etc. Obvioulsy in this specific case the numbers mentioned in the severity definitions (e.g 0.5%) are irrelevant. ```
 * The fact that the SBE funds are not taken into account in protocol accounting or for flops auction triggering is known.
 * It is expected that governance sets parameters carefully during the module's life cycle, including maintaining splitter.hop as the same value as the farm's reward duration.
+* The combination of the governance configuration of vow.bump and splitter.hop is assumed to not allow spending more than 50K DAI per hour (in practice should be a much slower rate).

 ### endgame-toolkit
 * Any issue that exists in the original non-Maker [Syntetix staking rewards](https://github.com/Synthetixio/synthetix/blob/5e9096ac4aea6c4249828f1e8b95e3fb9be231f8/contracts/StakingRewards.sol) contract is out of scope.